If YOU like Walking…You’ll Love VOLKSSPORT!

 The International Federation of Popular Sports, or the IVV (Internationaler Volkssport Verband) as it’s more commonly known, was formed in 1968 to extend the promotion of the volkssport program worldwide, with the aim of contributing to peace and understanding, good health and well-being among the people of all nations by fostering friendship through volkssport.

 Volkssport came to Canada in the early 1980’s and has grown steadily ever since.
-The Canadian Volkssport Federation (CVF) was formed in 1986 and now has over 30 member clubs, plus three provincial organizations, and sponsors hundreds of volkssport events across the country each year.
+The Canadian Volkssport Federation (CVF) was formed in 1986 and now has 21 member clubs, plus three provincial organizations, and sponsors hundreds of volkssport events across the country each year.

 Who May Take Part in Volkssports?

 The IVV’s Individual Achievement Awards Program is another popular feature of Volkssports, available internationally at low cost.
 Many participating volkssporters benefit from the personal incentive and satisfaction gained by qualifying for a series of IVV awards based on the number of volkssport events completed, and/or the distances they have walked, biked, swum or skied.
-After each event, their personal IVV record books are stamped, recognizing their participation in the event and the distance they have completed.
+At each event they can pick up sticker to apply to their personal IVV record books, recognizing their participation in the event and the distance they have completed.
 Distance is not recorded for swimming only events.

-Upon achieving a required progressive level, participating volkssporters forward their record books to the appropriate CVF office.
-In return, without additional cost, they receive their well-earned award in the form of a certificate of achievement, and mention in the national newsletter and other local newsletter
+Upon achieving a required progressive level, participating volkssporters forward their record books to the appropriate CVF Award Coordinator In return, without additional cost, they receive their well-earned award in the form of a certificate of achievement, and mention in the national newsletter and other local newsletter

 More questions?
 Maybe we’ve answered them on our FAQ page